-Join Ben Long for an in-depth discussion in this video Flash exposure compensation, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Flash exposure compensation, part of Nikon D5100 Essential Training.

 The flash on your camera has a range of about ten to twelve feet.…Beyond that your flash simply won't have any effect on your image, but within…that range, moving your camera and its flash closer or farther from your subject…will result in more or less flash illumination on that subject.…That should be pretty intuitive.…Put the flash right in someone's face and they might end up with too much light on them.…Flash exposure compensation is a way of controlling how much like the flash puts out.…by dialing a negative flash exposure compensation, you can reduce the intensity…of the flash to go from the something like this to something like this.…